-|Peripatus Home Page >> Paleogene Period||Updated: 31-May-2021|
+|Peripatus Home Page Paleontology >> Paleogene Period||Updated: 31-May-2021|

 AbstractThis page describes the Paleogene Period, including stratigraphy, paleogeography, and famous lagerstätten, followed by a sketched outline of some of the major evolutionary events.

 Keywords: Paleogene, Paleogene biota, fossil record, evolution

 The Paleogene System does not have a type section, as such, because it was not originally conceived as a unit in its own right.
 It was instead “cobbled together” from the earliest three of the seven Cenozoic series (epochs) – Paleocene, Eocene, Oligocene, Miocene, Pliocene, Pleistocene and Holocene – “poetically named for relative abundances of modern forms among the fossil shells” (Ogg et al. 2008, p.
 129).